min2ha/ukwa-site/content/target/54495/index.en.md

   "subject": "UK General Election 2017"
 }

-# Engaging Networks: Write to your candidates about child poverty in London

 Engaging Networks is a software platform for charities.This is a letter writing template from the The London Child Poverty Alliance.